Worker- and founder-ownership

 1 Dynamic equity split models

-I naively imagined that when founding a firm, a common model might be that your share of the ownership of the total equity was proportional to the value of your contribution.
+I naively imagined that when founding a firm, a common model might be that a founder’s share of the total equity would be proportional to the value of their contribution.
 It took me some googling to discover that this concept is called “dynamic equity split” and is considered a radical new idea.
-The radical innovations are, AFAICT, evaluating how much money and time was actually invested by all the parties when dividing up the thing.
-I am utterly baffled that this should be considered in any way innovative, but here we are.
+The radical innovation, AFAICT, is evaluating how much money and time each party actually invested when dividing things up.
+I’m utterly baffled that this should be considered in any way innovative, but here we are.

 1.1 As “slicing pie”

-Some consultants have made bank promulgating some approximation to the idea under the banner of “slicing pie” (Moyer and Wasserman 2016).
-The basic trick is you assess everyone’s relative contribution to the thing relative to market valuation of their contribution at the time they make it, add it all up, and use the relative values of these contributions at the end to assess the size of their proportion of the final valuation.
-So people are paid for both equity and sweat equity at market rates, in terms of the stake they acquire in the risk asset.
+Some consultants have made bank promoting an approximation to the idea under the banner of “slicing pie” (Moyer and Wasserman 2016).
+The basic trick is to assess everyone’s relative contribution against the market valuation of that contribution at the time it was made, add everything up, and use those relative values to determine each person’s share of the final valuation.
+So people are credited for both equity and sweat equity at market rates, in terms of the stake they acquire in the risky asset.

-I have not paid subscription fees for that service so I do not know the details of the models, but the worked examples I found online seem weak on time discounting or risk premiums, which seem to me to be real things.
-Given that, plus the fact that fairness is hard in several senses, I think that the claim of Slicing Pie to be “perfectly” fair is likely to be oversold.
-Call me back when everyone knows their Shapley valuation.
+I haven’t paid subscription fees for that service, so I don’t know the models’ details, but the worked examples I found online seem weak on time discounting and risk premiums, which seem to me to be real factors.
+Given that, and the fact that fairness is hard in several ways, I think the claim that Slicing Pie is “perfectly” fair is likely oversold.
+Call me back when we all know our Shapley valuation.

 “Better than the screaming nightmare void absent common sense that came before” might be fair, however.